GM John Schneider and coach Pete Carroll must look within to fix Seahawks’ issues this offseason

-It will continue to be a treacherous and highly elusive task — one that took a stunning turn on Tuesday afternoon with news that they had parted ways with offensive coordinator Brian Schottenheimer over “philosophical differences.”
-It’s too soon to know if Schottenheimer is being made a scapegoat for the Seahawks’ offensive woes, or if he decided to take a hike because he doesn’t like the direction Carroll is taking Seattle’s offense — or some combination of the two.
+It will continue to be a treacherous and highly elusive task — one that took a stunning turn later Tuesday with news that the Seahawks had parted ways with offensive coordinator Brian Schottenheimer over “philosophical differences.”
+It’s too soon to know if Schottenheimer is being made a scapegoat for the Seahawks’ offensive woes, or if he decided to take a hike because he doesn’t like the direction coach Pete Carroll is taking Seattle’s offense — or some combination of the two.

-The Seahawks don’t have a first-round draft pick this year (or the year after, for that matter) because Schneider traded it to the Jets to get Jamal Adams.
+The Seahawks don’t have a first-round draft pick this year (or the year after, for that matter), because Schneider traded it to the Jets to get Jamal Adams.
 They are limited in their free-agent maneuverability by the NFL’s salary cap, and the disproportionate amount of it that is devoted to quarterback Russell Wilson.
 The rest of their division could be even more formidable next season.

 The lion’s share of the improvement, if it is to happen, will have to come from within.
 That means coaxing better performances from players already on hand.
 It means, even more to the point, figuring out how to once again maximize the long-proven brilliance of Wilson, who endured a shocking regression in the second half of the season.
-And now it means finding a new offensive coordinator in synch with Carroll’s world view of attacking defenses — which Schottenheimer clearly wasn’t, nor are most progressive analysts.
+And now it means finding a new offensive coordinator in sync with Carroll’s world view of attacking defenses — which Schottenheimer clearly wasn’t, nor are most progressive analysts.

 Figuring out how their season went from “Let Russ Cook” to “Is Russ Shook?” is the essence of the Seahawks’ quandary — and I don’t mean Diggs.
 Just about every offshoot you can think of — fixing the pass protection (seems like we’ve heard that one before), finding another pass-catching threat, unraveling the third-down woes — double back to the Wilson issue.

-And it will ultimately require Schneider and coach Pete Carroll to have a philosophical reckoning — one that got off to an uninspiring start Monday, in the wake of Seattle’s crushing 30-20 first-round playoff loss to the Rams two days earlier.
+And it will ultimately require Schneider and Carroll to have a philosophical reckoning — one that got off to an uninspiring start Monday, in the wake of Seattle’s crushing 30-20 first-round playoff loss to the Rams two days earlier.

 The Seahawks’ 12-win, division-title season in 2020 created the illusion they are closer than ever to their glory days.
 Their shattering defeat to the Rams on Saturday revealed a harsher reality — that they still can’t figure out how to take those crucial final steps.